tbchen/BackgroundRemovalWithCoreMLSample/README.md

 # BackgroundRemovalWithCoreMLSample

-This is an image background removal with CoreML sample in Swift.
+This is an image background removal with Core ML and Core Image sample in Swift.

 ![Screen shot](ScreenShot.png)